 - Part 5: How to end therapy

 With that information in hand, you can then ask your physician or another health professional for a reliable psychologist or counselor.
 Call your local or state psychological association.
 Consult a local university or college department of psychology.
 Ask family and friends.
 Contact your area community mental health center.
 Inquire at your church or synagogue.
-Or, use one of these services to find a counselor in your area: 1) The American Psychological Association’s Psychologist Locator service; 2) the online directory of counselors maintained by Psychology Today called Find a Therapist; or, 3) fill out a brief questionnaire at BetterHelp.com to get matched to one of BetterHelp’s 2,000+ licensed therapists across the country, all of whom possess a minimum of 3 years and 2,000 hours of hands-on experience; or, 4) read Best Online Therapy Programs of 2022: Reviews and Pricing on the website Everyday Health.
+Or, use one of these services to find a counselor in your area: 1) The American Psychological Association’s Psychologist Locator service; 2) the online directory of counselors maintained by Psychology Today called Find a Therapist; 3) fill out a brief questionnaire at BetterHelp.com to get matched to one of BetterHelp’s 2,000+ licensed therapists across the country, all of whom possess a minimum of 3 years and 2,000 hours of hands-on experience; or, 4) read Best Online Therapy Programs of 2022: Reviews and Pricing on the website Everyday Health.

 FOR IMMEDIATE HELP